-Fire Station #1 is a historically significant amenity on the site.
+Fire Station #1 is a historically significant amenity on the site that houses both fire and emergency management services.
 The long-term plan ultimately assumes the relocation of the fire station functions to a new state-of-the-art facility to be constructed off-site; however, relocation has not been officially decided, a site for relocation has not been determined, and funding has not yet been allocated for this construction.
 The original building should remain on site and be rehabilitated and adapted in a manner that maintains its historic character and integrity.

 The 1962 annex, which is not historically or architecturally distinct, should be removed.
-The design team weighed the merits of retaining this indoor space for programming needs but ultimately found more value in increasing the area of programmable outdoor space, restoring the Fire Station building to its original exterior condition, and improving access and visibility between the square and E. 5th Street.
+The design team weighed the merits of retaining this indoor space for programming needs but ultimately found more value in increasing the area of programmable outdoor space, restoring the fire station building to its original exterior condition, and improving access and visibility between the Square and E. 5th Street.